antonpup/Aurora/README.md

 * Suspicion background effect
 * Player health and ammo indicators
 * Custom Lighting Zones

+The Division features

+* The Division effects are controlled by the game itself

 # F.A.Q.
 * Q: Can this give me a ban in a video game?